26 Exciting Things To Do In Toronto At Night

 If you ride the 504A streetcar to its eastern end, you’ll end up in a big parking lot right next to a collection of high-rise condos and old brick buildings.

-This is Toronto’s historic Distillery District, which houses a collection of restaurants, shops, bars, distilleries, a variety of art galleries and art installations.
+Toronto’s historic Distillery District houses a collection of restaurants, shops, distilleries, a variety of art galleries and art installations.

-The Distillery District is interesting to explore during the day and one of the fun things to do in Toronto at night is book a haunted walking tour of the area.
+It’s interesting to explore during the day and you’re guaranteed a fun night if you book a haunted walking tour.

 9- Go On A Dinner Cruise